USEPA/WNTR/documentation/gis.rst

 ======================================

-The junctions, tanks, reservoirs, pipes, pumps, and valves in a water network model can be converted to geospatial data objects.
-These objects can be used directly within WNTR, in Python with geospatial packages such as GeoPandas and Shapely, and in geographic information system (GIS) platforms.
+The junctions, tanks, reservoirs, pipes, pumps, and valves in a water network model can be converted to GeoPandas GeoDataFrames as described in :ref:`model_io`.
+The GeoDataFrames can be used
+directly within WNTR,
+in Python with geospatial packages such as GeoPandas and Shapely, and saved to GeoJSON and Shapefiles for use in geographic information system (GIS) platforms.
 Open source GIS platforms include QGIS and GRASS GIS.